9-Month-Old Conjoined Twins Separated After Marathon Surgery At UC Davis Children’s Hospital

-SACRAMENTO (CBS13) — A set of twins conjoined at the head are recovering after a marathon 24-hour separation surgery at the UC Davis Children’s Hospital.
+SACRAMENTO (CBS13) — A set of twins who were conjoined at the head are recovering after a marathon 24-hour separation surgery at the UC Davis Children’s Hospital.

 “From the pregnancy it’s always like waiting, waiting for something and the big wait for separation was, you know, and this is finally over and it’s just exciting,” said mom Liliya Bachinskiy.